Flashggordon/Flashggordon/README.md

 - 🌱 I have officially completed  The School Of Code!!!
-- 💞️ Currently still working with our stakeholder on the BeyondBetter app !!
+- 💞️ Currently still working with our stake holder on the BeyondBetter app !!
 - 📫 How to reach me ... ..georgegordon5@gmail.com

 [![Codewars Badge](https://www.codewars.com/users/Flashggordon/badges/large)](https://www.codewars.com/users/Flashggordon)